ChristianCasazza/getting-started-coding/README.md

 ## 3. Install uv for python code

 **uv** is an extremely fast Python package manager that simplifies creating and managing Python projects.
-We’ll install it first to ensure our Python environment is ready to go.
-It working with python both faster and simpler.
+We’ll install it first to ensure our Python environment is ready to go. uv makes working with python both faster and simpler.

 ### Install uv